leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 - the number of Invoices added in Magento since the last sync
 - the number of tracking numbers added in Magento since the last sync

-To schedule order creation via the background jobs, make sure to configure the following cron job to run with appropriate intervals under LS \&gt; eConnect ION \&gt; Configuration \&gt; Cron:
+To schedule order creation via the background jobs, make sure to configure the following cron job to run with appropriate intervals under LS > eConnect ION > Configuration >  Cron:

 <kbd><img alt="cron setting to send ERP" src="https://github.com/leanswift/leanswift.github.io/blob/dev/ecommerce/images/econnect-user-manual-ion-part2/cron.png"></kbd>